itteco/iframely/README.md

 - `type` attribute of a link specified the MIME type of the link, and so dicttes the way the embed resources shall be embedded.
 Iframely supports embeds as iframe, image and javascript.

-- `href` attributes is preferrably via https protocol to ensure maximum distribution for publishers' content, as consumers may opt not to consder http-only embeds.
+- `href` attributes is preferrably via https protocol to ensure maximum distribution for publishers' content, as consumers may opt not to consider http-only embeds.

 - `media` is for media queries, indicating the sizes of the containers where embed content would fit.